petedejoy/documentation/v2/clickstream/destinations/rubicon.md

 title: Rubicon
 sidebar: platform_sidebar
 ---
 Astronomer Clickstream makes it easy to send your data to Rubicon.
 Once you follow the steps below, your data will be routed through our platform and pushed to Rubicon in the appropriate format.

 ## What is Rubicon?

-Rubicon is an adtech company used by publishers to perform transactions with top brands around the globe.
+Rubicon is an ad tech company used by publishers to perform transactions with top brands around the globe.
 It offers a unified platform, dynamic campaigns, brand protection, and a global marketplace for anyone who wants to buy or sell advertisements.

 [Learn more about Rubicon](http://rubiconproject.com/)